Dr Garrath WilliamsSenior Lecturer

 - Ethics, especially Kantian ethics, and bioethics

-My main interest over the past several years has been the concept of responsibility and its practical manifestation.
-Responsibility brings together a number of fundamental areas of enquiry.
-Contemporary philosophers have focussed on two related topics.
-One is the nature of responsible agency - especially what distinguishes sane adult human beings from other, non-responsible agents.
-The other is the justification of blame and punishment, as modes of holding people (or organisations) responsible for wrong-doing.
-I am also interested in two further topics: One is how we define and allocate responsibilities to people - not only general moral duties, but also more particular responsibilities attaching to particular social roles.
+My overarching interest is the concept of responsibility and its practical aspects.
+Contemporary philosophers have focussed on the nature of responsible agency - especially what distinguishes sane adult human beings from other, non-responsible agents - and the justification of blame and punishment, as modes of holding people and organisations responsible for wrong-doing.
+I am also interested in two further topics: One is how we define and allocate responsibilities to people and organisation - not only general moral duties, but also more the responsibilities attaching to particular social roles.
 The other concerns the virtue of responsibility: if all sane adults are responsible, it is still true that some are more responsible than others, and a similar point can be made about organisations.

-I have also recently started collaborating with colleagues in LICA (Lancaster Institute for Contemporary Arts) and Glasgow School of Art on an AHRC-funded project called Leapfrog (2015-2017).
-The project is developing innovative ways to promote wider engagement in the design of public services, and my role concerns ethical issues in the development and use of new engagement methods.
+I have also collaborated with colleagues in LICA (Lancaster Institute for Contemporary Arts) and Glasgow School of Art on an AHRC-funded project called Leapfrog (2015-2018).
+The project developed innovative ways to promote wider engagement in the design of public services.

 Earlier projects in which I was involved include INES - Institutionalisation of Ethics in Science Policy (FP6) and Eurogenbank (FP4), on genetic banking in six European countries.
 I have also done training and consultancy in police ethics and in research ethics.